-The service had reliable systems for appropriate and safe handling of medicines.
+The service had systems for appropriate and safe handling of medicines.

-- The systems and arrangements for managing medicines, including vaccines, controlled drugs, emergency medicines and equipment minimised risks.
-The service kept prescription stationery securely and monitored its use. - The service carried out regular medicines audit to ensure prescribing was in line with best practice guidelines for safe prescribing. - The service does not prescribe Schedule 2 and 3 controlled drugs (medicines that have the highest level of control due to their risk of misuse and dependence).
-They did (Neither did they) prescribe schedule 4 or 5 controlled drugs.
+- The systems and arrangements for managing medicines, including emergency medicines and equipment minimised risks. - The lead GP informed us there was minimal prescribing.
+The service kept prescription stationery securely and monitored its use.
+The service carried out regular medicines audit to ensure prescribing was in line with best practice guidelines for safe prescribing. - The service does not prescribe Schedule 2 and 3 controlled drugs (medicines that have the highest level of control due to their risk of misuse and dependence).
+Neither did they prescribe schedule 4 or 5 controlled drugs. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+Processes were in place for checking medicines and staff kept accurate records of medicines.
+Where there was a different approach taken from national guidance there was a clear rationale for this that protected patient safety. - The service implemented an 'age verification policy' whereby photographic identification was requested if there were concerns that the patient was under the age of 18 years.
+If the patient refused to offer identification then treatment would be refused.
+Identity verification documents were not routinely requested for new patients registering at the service.